 Lubricants are a blend of base oil and performance additives.
-Neste Oil produces high-quality PAO and EHVI base oils at its own production facilities in Belgium and Porvoo, Finland.
+Neste Oil produces high-quality EHVI base oils at its own production facilities in Porvoo, Finland.
 The base oils are generally transported by tankers.
 Depending on the volumes, additives from a number of international manufacturers are transported to the blending plants by ship or in containers or drums.

 Lubricant production is based on the formulas developed by each oil company.
 Neste Oil products are developed in Finland.
 Attention has been paid to Finland's special conditions during product development.

 Production usually takes place in batches of 1,000-30,000 kg, analysed by the quality control laboratory before packing.
 This ensures that the finished product meets the quality requirements.

 In lubricant production, it is possible to use either mineral base oils, made from crude oil, or synthetic fluids made through a chemical process.

 The selection of a base oil or fluid has a fundamental effect on the quality and operating properties of the product.
 By blending mineral and synthetic base oils, it is also possible to produce partly synthetic lubricants whose properties are between those of mineral oils and fully synthetic oils.